mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 The Terraform configuration and the bash script that is used to configure the project environment.

-Terraform will do its best to inform you about errors in your configuration when you execute `terraform plan` and if you dont wander too far away from the provided template you should be fine.
+Terraform will do its best to inform you about errors in your configuration when you execute `terraform plan` and if you don't wander too far away from the provided template you should be fine.
 Besides googling for a particular error message (always the best and hopefully your first approach) the official [Terraform documentation](https://www.terraform.io/intro) is your best source of information about the Terraform API and details about different configuration parameters.

-Far more difficult to identify are errors in the bash script.
+Far more difficult to identify are errors in the system configuration and the execution of the bash script.
 Any errors that happen during the executing with cloud-init will cause Terraform to quit with a rather cryptic error message similar to the following

 ```bash
 null_resource.cloud_init_wait (remote-exec): status: error